Transplant Procedure Info

+For the small number of grafts on a NW5A, this gave me a surprisingly natural (though very thin) result.
 Hair Transplant 2 - July 2005, I was a NW5A borderline NW6 (That is, if I never had surgery) - (Dr. True of NY, NY)

 I received 2249 grafts mostly in the frontal half of the scalp, with some going back to the crown - though not completely back.
 I do not have hair count breakdowns at this time.

+My hairline was reshaped a bit and gave me some more density in the frontal 2/3rds of my scalp which really helped improve my appearance.
 Hair Transplant 3 - October 2006 - I lost enough native hair at this point to be considered a NW6 - (Dr. Hasson, Vancouver, BC, Canada)

 I received 3701 grafts all over the scalp to add density in all the areas of my scalp.
 I do not have detailed hair counts available at this time.

+Overall density and appearance improved significantly.
 Hair Transplant 4 - April 1, 2009 - After restoring a large portion of my hair, I decided to go back for more density - (Dr. Hasson, Vancouver, BC, Canada)

 Grand Total of Surgeries: 9618 Grafts